 HVAC service manager, $71,176 average salary

-• Florida: Hurricanes, school and healthcare buildings.
+• Florida: Hurricanes, educational and healthcare facilities.

 • California: Wildfires, transportation, energy and utility projects.